rba100/RedGate.Ipc/README.md

 or any other interface starting with `MySoftware.Client.ISomeInterface` would be serviced by `ServerImplementation()`.
 It is obviously important that the interfaces are functionally identical or an `InvalidOperationException` will be thrown.

+## Registering service implementation on the server

+In the simple example, a concrete object is passed the `ServiceManager` and this same object will be used to satisfy all requests whilst the server is running.

+As an alternative strategy, consumers can pass a dependency injector or factory method to the ServiceManager which will create
+RPC service delegates on demand, scoped to individual connected clients.

+	public void StartServer()
+	{
+		_serviceManager = new ServiceManager();
+		_serviceManager.AddEndpoint(new NamedPipeEndpoint("my-service-name"));
+		_serviceManager.RegisterDi(GetDelegate);
+		_serviceManager.Start();
+	}

+	public object GetDelegate(Type type)
+	{
+		if(type == typeof(ISomeInterface)) return new ConnectionScopedHandler();
+		return null; // return null if cannot satisfy type request.
+	}

+Under consideration: automatic disposing of `IDisposable` when connections disconnect.

 ## Limitations

 Currently, service interfaces should not contain method overrides with the same number of arguments.